 - Self-drive rental: $250 - $400/month

-Indonesia's visa situation has improved significantly for digital nomads.
-Here are your 2026 options:
+Indonesia's visa situation has gotten noticeably friendlier to nomads.
+Your 2026 options:

 Visa on Arrival (VOA) - 30 days, extendable once